 The amount of the tax exemption in CIT or PIT is calculated as the product of the intensity of regional aid and eligible costs or two-years labour cost of the employees hired within the new investment.
 The level of intensity of the regional aid depends on location of the investment and size of the enterprise.
-The basic level of the intensity of regional aid is between 20% and 50%.
+The aid intensity varies according to the region of the country from 10 up to even 50%.
 Moreover, it is increased by 20% for micro and small enterprises and by 10% for medium enterprises.